wamaithajoy/Wapi_Daktari/README.md

 The application handles user inputs, manages the conversations flow, and integrates with the machine learning models to provide predictions.

+## API Documentation

+The API documentation is available directly through the application.
+To access it:

+1. Visit https://wapi-daktari.onrender.com/docs in your web browser.
+2. This page provides detailed information about each endpoint, including:
+   - The endpoint URL
+   - The HTTP method to use
+   - A description of what the endpoint does
+   - Example curl commands for testing the endpoint

+You can use these examples to test the API directly from your terminal, or use them as a guide to integrate the API into your own applications.

+For the USSD service, please note that this is typically accessed through a USSD gateway and not directly by end-users.
+The documentation provides this information for completeness and for testing purposes.

+If you encounter any issues or have questions about using the API, please contact the development team.

 ## Future Enhancements

 - Real-time hospital API integrations